 UCT’s Opera School is helping to transform the discipline of the arts and widen the opportunities available in fields that have traditionally been denied to marginalised communities.
 The School is unearthing exceptional African talent and making opera more accessible to a broader African audience.

 The Opera School has previously been funded by the Andrew Mellon Foundation, and in 2014 they awarded a closing grant up to the value of US$500,000 – on condition that matching funds are raised by UCT by December 2017.
 UK alumni are helping the Opera School reach this target – join them by making a donation here.

-Pictured here (left hand side image) are UCT Opera students perform at a concert in London in July 2015
+Pictured here are UCT Opera students performing at a concert in London in July 2015

 Substantial donations from the Wolfson Foundation have supported important capital projects at UCT, including the provision of state-of-the-art microscopy equipment and the refurbishment of laboratories at UCT’s Drug Discovery and Development Centre.
 These crucial projects are enabling UCT to continue its life-saving research into infectious diseases and to find African solutions to African problems.